 It’s well known that federal employee spirits are low, but how low?

-Top Democrats on the House Oversight and Government Reform Committee and two of its subcommittees want the Government Accountability Office (GAO) to study “trends in federal employee morale” and what can be done to improve it.
+Top Democrats on the House Oversight and Government Reform Committee and two of its subcommittees want the Government Accountability Office to find out.
+They have asked the GAO to study “trends in federal employee morale.”

-In a letter Thursday to the GAO, Reps.
-Elijah E. Cummings (Md.), the ranking member on the full committee; Stephen Lynch (Mass.) and Gerald E. Connolly (Va.) said low morale “may be compromising the federal government’s ability to serve the American people.”
+In a letter sent last week to the GAO, Reps.
+Elijah E. Cummings (Md.), the ranking Democrat on the committee, Stephen F. Lynch (D-Mass.) and Gerald E. Connolly (D-Va.) wrote that low morale “may be compromising the federal government’s ability to serve the American people.”

-Citing the recent three-year freeze on basic federal pay rates, unpaid furlough days for some workers and a partial government shutdown, the representatives began their letter with something the workforce well knows:
+Citing the recent three-year freeze on basic federal pay rates, unpaid furlough days for many workers and a partial government shutdown, the representatives began their letter with an understatement:

 “The last few years have been challenging for federal employees.”